 Up until now I have been primarily focused on Habermas and Licona’s list of authors.
 I think it is safe to say at this point that their number has been utterly discredited.
 But let’s look further into Turner’s claim: “If one is going to doubt the existence of Jesus, one must also reject the existence of Tiberius Caesar.”
 Let’s consider some other types of historical evidence besides literary sources and see how much we would know about Tiberius even if all his literary sources disappeared.

 Epigraphy is the study of ancient inscriptions in stone.
-I have already mentioned Claudius’ Lyon Tablet, the Res Gestae (seen below) and the Senatus Consultum De Cn.
-Pisone, which are inscriptions long enough to be considered their own narratives.
+I have already mentioned Claudius’ Lyon Tablet, the Res Gestae (seen below), the Senatus Consultum de Cn.
+Pisone, and the Lex de Imperio Vespasiani, which are inscriptions long enough to be considered their own narratives.
 However, there are countless other contemporary inscriptions that name Tiberius on dedications, plaques, and really more locations than I could ever possibly name.
 Current databases and collections for Greek and Latin inscriptions are incomplete and often difficult to access, but I ran a search for Latin inscriptions that include “Tiberius Caesar” on Epigraphik-Datenbank Clauss, which yielded 152 results.
 The vast majority of these inscriptions refer to the emperor Tiberius (I think I saw one that referred to his grandson Tiberius Gemellus) and date to within his reign and lifetime.
 Mind you, this is just the tip of the iceberg!
 This is not even a search that includes Greek inscriptions and there are other prosopographies, such as Victor Erenberg’s Documents Illustrating the Reigns of Augustus & Tiberius, which include even more documentary sources.